CPAN-Security/security.metacpan.org/docs/cpan-dependency-confusion.md

 Specifying a module as a "leaf", e.g. `cpanm Requirement` is different from having it specified as a dependency (Makefile.PL/Build.PL, META.*, cpanfile...)

-- When explicitely targetting to install `Requirement`, `cpanm` (and others) will install latest, upgrading the module if present
+- When explicitly targeting to install `Requirement`, `cpanm` (and others) will install the latest, upgrading the module if present
-- When `Requirement` module is specified as a dependency, `cpanm` will not upgrade module if installed version satisfies the constraints
+- When `Requirement` module is specified as a dependency, `cpanm` will not upgrade the module if the installed version satisfies the constraints

 Installing with `cpanm --installdeps .` will not install anything:
 1. Requirement@0.01